Montreal Screwjob: Title transition

 Hart's imminent move to WCW created a tense situation, as he had won the WWF Championship at SummerSlam 1997 from The Undertaker, which had featured Michaels as a special guest referee.
-The finish of the match saw Hart spit in Michaels face, followed by Michaels swinging a steel chair towards Hart, who ducked, and the chair striking The Undertaker down.
-Hart would cover The Undertaker, and Michaels would reluctantly perform the three count.
+The finish of the match saw Hart spit in Michaels' face, followed by Michaels swinging a steel chair towards Hart, who ducked, and the chair striking down The Undertaker.
+Hart would cover The Undertaker, and Michaels would reluctantly perform the three-count.
+Hart's WCW contract was scheduled to begin on December 5, one month after the 1997 Survivor Series, which was to be held in Montreal.

-Hart's WCW contract was scheduled to begin on December 5, one month after the WWF's annual Survivor Series event, which was to be held in Montreal.
-Shawn Michaels, the leader of the emerging D-Generation X (DX) stable, had been booked into a main event title match with Hart at that show.
+Michaels, the leader of the emerging DX stable, had been booked into a main event title match with Hart at that show.
 McMahon, anxious for Hart to give up the title, sought his consent to job to Michaels.
-Hart, however, refused to give up the title to a member of The Kliq (a group that included Michaels, Kevin Nash, Scott Hall, Hunter Hearst Helmsley, and Sean Waltman that had previously held enormous backstage influence), apparently standing up for the rest of the locker room.
-As part of their rivalry storyline, Michaels had repeatedly performed acts insulting the Canadian flag and Canadian fans, which had also upset Hart.
+Hart refused to give up the title to a member of The Kliq (a group that included Michaels, Hall, Nash, Triple H, and Sean Waltman and that had previously held enormous backstage influence), apparently standing up for the rest of the locker room.
+As part of their rivalry storyline, Michaels repeatedly performed acts insulting to Canadian fans and the Canadian flag, which also upset Hart.
+Wrestling fans also knew of Hart's long-standing legitimate feud with Michaels—Hart had been angered at Michaels' forfeiture of the WWF Championship in February 1997, ruining plans for a Hart–Michaels rematch at WrestleMania 13, where Michaels was expected to lose the title to Hart.

-Wrestling fans also knew of Hart's long-standing personal difficulty with Michaels—Hart had been angered at Michaels's forfeiture of the WWF Championship in February 1997, ruining plans for a Hart–Michaels rematch at WrestleMania 13, where Michaels was expected to lose the title to Hart.
-Hart also believed that Michaels had faked a knee injury and talked about major surgery just to get out of their planned match.
+Hart believed that Michaels had faked a knee injury and talked about major surgery just to get out of their planned match.
 While Michaels denied rumors that he did not want to lose to Hart, and indeed Hart wound up winning the title shortly after Michaels relinquished it, Hart felt certain that Michaels would not have offered a loss in return if he had been staying with the WWF.
-The two had been involved in a real fight after Michaels implied that Hart was having an affair with WWF valet Sunny.
-The recent storyline rivalry had also seen Michaels make insulting remarks about Hart's father Stu Hart, which had left Bret and others in the Hart family upset.
+The two had been involved in a real altercation after Michaels implied that Hart had been having an affair with Sytch.
+The recent storyline rivalry had also seen Michaels make insulting remarks about Hart's father Stu, which had left Hart and other members of the Hart family upset.
 McMahon's offering of an estimated $3 million contract to Hart in 1996 had reportedly also upset Michaels.